flashbots/suave-specs/specs/rigil/confidential-data-store.md

 ### ConfidentialStore

 From our [suave-geth](https://github.com/flashbots/suave-geth/tree/main) reference implementation, `LocalConfidentialStore` serves as the foundation for the Confidential Store.
-Implemented as a thread-safe struct, it provides secured access to bid data.
+Implemented as a thread-safe struct, it provides secure access to bid data.

 TODO: This section is very implementation specific, worth it to generalzie a bit